Home / Posts tagged "Large Abstract Wall Art"

 Mark Rothko - Expressionism, Color Field Abstract Painting - "No. 21 (Red, Brown, Black, and Orange)"

-Abstract Art Styles Exists On A Spectrum
+Abstract Art History and Styles

 Abstract art was first created with indifference and sometimes blatant rejection to how tradition defined art.
 It was born from an experiment and a need to explore in new creative ways.
 Thus, it only makes sense that abstraction is not restricted or confined by a concrete set of rules – it can vary on a spectrum from very slight to completely non-objective.